 When the body has too much cortisol, then the body stores fat around the shoulders and abdomen, and this weight is so hard to get rid of.

 Cortisol causes the muscle to weaken and reduce.
 And you know, one way to lose weight is to increase your muscle mass.
 That is why men lose more weight than women- because they have more muscle mass.

 Try and find ways to cope and combat excessive stress, so you don’t lose even more muscles through cortisol accumulating and causing fat gain and muscle loss.

 Cortisol also increases your appetite, and there go your weight loss and health goals.

 It causes you to sleep less, and are likely to feel hungry while you stay up so you eat.

 Also, when you are stressed, it is likely that you will want some comfort food so you reach for that ice cream or order a pizza.

-Besides you are exhausted so want something easy like take out.
+Besides you are exhausted so want something easy like taking out.
 Yea, with so much stress, weight loss can be difficult.

-Employ such healing practices such as prayer, talking to a therapist, talking to a friend, journaling, practicing meditation and, and mindfulness, exercising, spending time in nature and even taking walks in nature, just to mention a few.
+Employ such healing practices as prayer, talking to a therapist, talking to a friend, journaling, practicing meditation and, mindfulness, exercising, spending time in nature, and even taking walks in nature, just to mention a few.

 Practice self-care.
 This is very important for moms, especially who tend to put everyone else before their own care.
 You must put your own oxygen mask on first.